-null Your easy Brexit solution
+null Your easy Brexit solution for customs clearance

-From 1 January 2021, full import controls and subsequently full customs declarations will be required on all goods crossing the borders between the United Kingdom and the European Union.
+From 1 January 2021, full import controls and subsequently full customs declarations are required on all goods crossing the borders between the United Kingdom and the European Union.
 To avoid any unnecessary delays, disruptions at the border or hampered deliveries, Kuehne+Nagel has created a unique, automated and digital data processing solution to make customs clearance a seamless experience for you.

 UK and EU customs requirements will become mandatory

-Make customs clearance a seamless experience
+Make customs clearance a seamless experience for you

 Simple and straightforward, so you can focus on your business.

 How does it work?
 By digitally processing export data from the exporter, collecting import data from the importer, and merging them to create an export and import declaration, you comply with both EU and UK requirements.
 Your easy Brexit solution also takes care of additional demands, such as the safety and security messages that are required for every shipment.

 Do you want to keep your goods moving smoothly?

 Even with the EU-UK Trade and Cooperation Agreement in place, all movements of goods between both blocks are subject to customs procedures.

 To simplify customs formalities the UK government has introduced a “staged approach” for imports into the UK until 31st December 2021.
 UK importers have the opportunity to enter non-controlled goods under the so-called Customs Freight Simplified Procedure (CFSP), which offsets the need for a full frontier declaration.
 In addition, traders are able to utilize the postponed VAT mechanism, whereby import VAT only has to be accounted for, but not paid at the time of the entry into the UK.